kesavSaiVikash/ContentBlocks/README.md

    Clerk is used for managing user authentication.
 The application supports various authentication strategies (email code, email link, password reset) configured through environment variables.
 Custom hooks (useLogin, useRegister, useForgotPassword, useLogout) encapsulate the logic for these authentication flows, ensuring a clean and maintainable approach.

+   **Note**

+   - When you run the project locally you will be connected to my development ContentBlocks app that I created on my free Clerk account (In .env.local you will see I am using my clerk credentials, so any user creates a account will be saved to my personal dev clerk's app called ContentBlocks)

 4. Routing:

    React Router is used for client-side routing.
 The ProtectedRoute component ensures that routes requiring authentication are protected and redirect unauthenticated users to the login page.